tokkonopapa/WordPress-IP-Geo-Block/_posts/changelog/2016-05-03-call-for-testing-2.2.5b1.md

 The bast way to achieve this is to equip a kind of parser to analyze command and syntax of MySQL and JavaScript.
 But implementation in PHP is not suitable because of its cost.
-So I've implemented "**A weighted score for combination**" with only a few lines of additional code.
+So I've implemented "**Sum of weighted scores**" with only a few lines of additional code.

 Let's think about SQLi.
 Usually, several sql commands are combined as below :